 - 1) There is a high degree of uncertainty regarding future levels of funding for local government.
 The Council has undertaken a rigorous challenge of reviewing its spending and as a result has ensured appropriate savings are built into its medium term financial plans.
 The Council has determined that this uncertainty regarding future funding levels is not known in sufficient enough detail to provide an indication that its assets would be impaired or services reduced significantly.
 Any action to reduce spending would be taken in a planned and systematic way to reduce the impact on service delivery. - 2) The Council has four PFI contracts to provide schools, children's homes, waste disposal and street lighting facilities.
 The accounting policies for PFI schemes have been applied to these arrangements and the assets are recognised as non-current assets in the Balance Sheet.
-These contracts have to be accounted for in this way as we have assessed that they meet the requirements of the applicable accounting standard IFRIC 12. - 3) The Council acts as the accountable body for the Stoke and Staffordshire Local Enterprise Partnership (SSLEP) and the Midlands Engine Partnership (ME).
-We do not account for the transactions of these bodies or hold balances on their behalf.
-Separate accounts are produced for both the SSLEP and the ME.
-We therefore account for the funds on an agent basis. - 4) The Council holds interests in three companies, Entrust (49% holding), Penda (50% holding) and Nexxus (100% holding).
+These contracts have to be accounted for in this way as we have assessed that they meet the requirements of the applicable accounting standard IFRIC 12. - 3) The Council acts as the accountable body for the Midlands Engine Partnership (ME).
+We do not account for the transactions of this body or hold balances on its behalf.
+Separate accounts are produced for the ME and we account for the funds on an agent basis.
+During 2023/2024, we also acted as the accountable body for Stoke on Trent and Staffordshire Local Enterprise Partnership.
+This entity ceased to exist on 31 March 2024 and any remaining balances are included in these accounts. - 4) The Council holds interests in three companies, Entrust (49% holding), Penda (50% holding) and Nexxus (100% holding).
 We have judged that these holdings are immaterial to the Council both qualitatively and quantitively, and there is therefore no requirement to prepare group accounts. - 5) Going Concern